01 of 09

 In the end, you'll find that not only is there nothing to fear with wet tile saws, but they are important tools if you want to lay any tile in your house.
-In fact, I include this in my list of essential tools you'll need for doing your own tile.

 We'll look at how to use a wet tile saw with a pumpless Ryobi 7" that has been reviewed here before.
 It's a basic, low-cost, off-the-shelf saw that is easy to use.
 For a mere $100 cost, this tool may help you avoid hiring expensive tile setters.Continue to 2 of 9 below.

 I find that connections take up so much time with my wet tile saw, if only because I want to get everything right.

 - At the bottom: clean water coming in from a garden hose.

 - Top, left: waste water draining out to a bucket.

 - Top, right: electricity coming into the saw.

 Wet tile saws can have a pump or not.
 Since this model does not have a pump, you can see the electrical cord that is not being used towards the top-center of the picture.Continue to 3 of 9 below.

 Place Bucket for Waste Water Draning From Saw